-All securities purchased by the Pool shall belong jointly to the Participants who shall share realized gains, income and any realized losses on a pro-rata basis.
-An investment in the Pool is not an investment in a money market or bank account, which typically has a lower-average maturity (under 60 days) and lower yield.
-An investment in the Pool is not insured or guaranteed by the Federal Deposit Insurance Corporation, Clark County or any other government agency.
-The interest earnings of the Pool, depends on amortized earnings and interest accruals at prevailing investment rates and the fund is anticipated to remain at a stable \$1.00 per share value.
-The interest earnings of the Pool and direct investments are typically higher than money market or bank accounts due to the longer average maturity of the Pool and direct investments.
-The market value of the Pool's underlying securities, relative to the cumulative fund balances may vary and will be tracked by the Net Asset Value (N.A.V.) per share.
+There are inherent risks associated with investing, including participation in the Pool.
+All securities purchased by the Pool shall belong jointly to the Participants who shall share realized gains, income, and any realized losses on a pro-rata basis.
+The Investment Services Agreement will refer to this Policy for all risk disclosures.

+The Pool is not a money market or bank account, which typically has a lower- average maturity (under 60 days) and lower yield.
+Funds invested in the Pool are not insured or guaranteed by the Federal Deposit Insurance Corporation, Clark County, or any other government agency.
+Interest earnings of the Pool depend on amortized earnings and interest accruals at prevailing investment rates and is anticipated to remain at a stable \$1.00 per share value.
+The interest earnings of the Portfolio are typically higher than money market or bank accounts due to its longer average maturity.